 Scholarship of Learning and Teaching Symposium

 At Southern Cross University we have seen a growth in students choosing to study online.
+However, this trend to provide educational experiences online creates challenges for both our practice and identity as academics.
 To provide a quality educational experience in the online learning and teaching environment we can draw on, enhance and extend the teaching experience that we bring from our experiences of teaching in face-to-face modes.

 - What does it mean to be a learner or an educatorin an online or blended environment?

 - How can we employ blended learning to improve the effectiveness of our teaching on student engagement/learning?